Courses

 Matthew Reichert

 This course introduces students to the diversity of methods that social scientists use to answer questions about the social and political world.
-We survey both qualitative and quantitative approaches, and consider how to make the most of each at all stages of the research process, from exploring ideas, to collecting data, to communicating findings.
-Students learn about case study design, the logic of experiments and causal inference, and how to use archives and primary sources creatively.
-Students also learn how to conduct interviews and focus groups, run surveys, and conduct in-depth ethnographic observation.
+We survey both qualitative and quantitative approaches, and consider how to make the most of each at all stages of the research process, from exploring ideas, to collecting evidence, to communicating findings.
+Students learn how to conduct interviews and focus groups, use archives and primary sources creatively, and design interesting case studies.
+Students also learn how to conduct in-depth ethnographic observation, use an array of quantitative tools, run surveys, and understand the logic of experiments and causal inference.
 We consider how deeper epistemological commitments shape our methodological choices, and how politics and power shape the scientific communities in which we work.
-Course assignments prepare thesis-writers to immediately conduct productive original research.
+Course assignments help thesis-writers explore potential topics and prepare them to immediately conduct productive original research.

 Social Studies 60.
 Making Sense of Methods for Theoretical and Historical Research